 In some cases, the court may order a periodical true-up process in addition to one of the first two methods discussed.
 A periodical true-up process is when child support is paid based on a historical average or a base amount paired with a supplement and at certain times when the payer will provide the recipient with W2 forms and pay stubs.

 The W2 forms and pay stubs will serve as documentation to prove the actual amount of child support that should have been paid during the prior time period.
 The parent who is responsible for paying the child support will then be required to pay the difference to the receiving parent or collect a credit that can be used towards payments in the future.

 Contact Our DuPage County Divorce Lawyers

-If you are a parent concerned about how child support will work with an inconsistent income, you should reach out to our highly skilled DuPage County divorce lawyers at Mevorah Law Office, LLC.
+If you are a parent concerned about how child support will work with an inconsistent income, you should reach out to our highly skilled DuPage County divorce lawyers at Mevorah & Giglio Law Offices.
 We are here to help you navigate through this complex situation and ensure your rights are protected.